Shuffle/openapi-apps/README.md

 ## About
 I'm working on an [automation platform](https://shuffler.io) that leverages OpenAPI rather than a proprietary, code specific ecosystem to prevent the lockin issues with current SOAR products.
 It's also based on nsacyber's [WALKOFF](https://github.com/nsacyber/walkoff), and should work well with their platform as well.
 If something is off, please make a pull request, or just tell me.

 ## Goal
-1. Not having to write custom python code for everything I automate anymore.
+1. Help standardize the API's for each TYPE of product (alerts, tickets)
-2. Help standardize the API's for each kind of product
+2. Not having to write custom python code for everything I automate anymore
 3. Teach security people about OpenAPI

-## Other resources
+## Other resources (non-infosec)
 * [openapi-directory](https://opencollective.com/openapi-directory)
 * [security-apis](https://github.com/deralexxx/security-apis)